LaurensN98/file-organizing/README.md

 ## 📂 Implementation Guide (For Developers/Agents)

 ### 1. Directory Structure
-Ensure the project follows this strict structure:
+The project follows this structure:
 ```
 .
 ├── backend/